 Set on a baking sheet, lined with parchment paper and let dry for at least 24 hours.
-I let mine dry for 36 hours before moving them too much.
+I let my bath bomb recipe dry for 36 hours before moving them too much.

 I purchased my mold online, but you can use a muffin tin, silicone molds, and a variety of other things to shape your bath bombs.

 Once you make this bath bomb recipe you can use a cellophane bag but making a wrapping paper bag is just so pretty.

 This was one of those hack videos that I saw on Facebook that makes you think, “Why didn’t I think of that?”

 Here’s how to make a gift bag out of wrapping paper: